click on the questions for answers to our most frequently asked questions

 In a not-so-perfect world, check-in agents will want you to transfer out of your wheelchair into an airport wheelchair right when you first check in (or soon after) so that they have more time to take your wheelchair or scooter away to the cargo hold.
 The important thing is to be assertive with the check-in agents to let them know that you want to sit in your wheelchair or scooter as long as possible because you would not be comfortable in an airport wheelchair.
 Sometimes they transfer you into an airport wheelchair right away, and then the flight gets delayed and you end up spending a few hours in the airport wheelchair.
 Likewise, in a non-so-perfect world, they will not bring your wheelchair or scooter back to the door of the plane when you arrive at your destination (often because there are no elevators nearby and it is inconvenient for them to do so).
 In this case, they would help transfer you back into the aisle wheelchair, and then into a waiting manual wheelchair outside the door of the plane.
 Then they would assist you through customs and all the way to the baggage claim for the transfer back into your wheelchair or scooter.
 This typically happens more frequently than it does that you would not be able to sit in your wheelchair to the gate at the beginning of your flight.
 In any case, if your wheelchair or scooter is stowed in the cargo hold, it typically takes about an hour from the time the airplane lands to the time you enter the arrivals hall with your mobility device and luggage.

 Of course, the main thing to remember to ensure that everything goes smoothly at the airport is to clarify your special needs and requirements with the airline well in advance of the flight.
-Allow World On Wheelz to assist with your travel arrangements to make sure your flights goes smoothly.
-In addition, see our "Flying Tips" for more information on flying with a wheelchair and advice on how to protect your mobility device during the flight.
+See our "Flying Tips" for more information on flying with a wheelchair and advice on how to protect your mobility device during the flight.

 back to more FAQ's